 I believe that we each have a story to tell, and I think it is important that we are ready (at any time) to tell it, both in words and in the way we live our lives.

 In Mark 5, the story is told of Jesus healing the daughter of Jairus.
-She had been very sick and as the daughter of a religious leader, it is likely she would have been well-known in her community.
-As Jesus arrived at her home though, it was too late, she had already died.
+She had been very sick, and as the daughter of a religious leader, it is likely she would have been well-known in her community.
+But as Jesus arrived at her home, it was too late.
+She had already died.

 We all have a story to share.
-Some may have been healed and set free or restored and for others, it may be that you were aware of God’s presence in a difficult time, but I believe we should always be ready to demonstrate and tell our story.
+Some may have been healed and set free or restored.
+For others, it may be that they were aware of God’s presence in a difficult time, but I believe we should always be ready to demonstrate and tell our story.